-- Large-scale physical research facilities, equipment and sets of instruments, such as synchrotrons, research ships, scientific satellites and ‘living labs’ like The North Wyke Farm Platform
+- large-scale physical research facilities, equipment and sets of instruments, such as synchrotrons, research ships, scientific satellites and ‘living labs’ like The Energy Systems Catapult Living Lab.

-- Networks of technologies and e-infrastructures including data and computing systems and communication networks, including the high-performance computing service ARCHER
+- networks of technologies and digital infrastructures, including data and computing systems and communication networks, like the high-performance computing service ARCHER.

-View our case studies to see how national infrastructure capability is supporting the UK’s research and innovation community.
+Read our case studies to see how national infrastructure capabilities is supporting the UK's research and innovation community

 Why was InfraPortal developed?